X

 What to expect from the doctor

-A health care provider who sees you for chest pain may ask:
+A healthcare professional who sees you for chest pain may ask:

 • When did your symptoms start?
 Have they gotten worse over time?